-In partnership with the Institute for a Racially Just, Inclusive, and Open STEM Education (RIOS Institute), the Academic Senate for California Community Colleges (ASCCC) Open Educational Resources Initiative (OERI) is recruiting faculty, from the California Community Colleges and beyond, to participate in a short-term project to improve to the ASCCC OERI’s IDEA Framework.
-The deadline for applying is 5:00pm, Monday, April 25, 2022.
-The Workgroup will conduct its work during the months of May, June, and July.
+In partnership with the Institute for a Racially Just, Inclusive, and Open STEM Education (RIOS Institute), the Academic Senate for California Community Colleges (ASCCC) Open Educational Resources Initiative (OERI) has recruited faculty, from the California Community Colleges and beyond, to participate in a short-term project to improve to the ASCCC OERI’s IDEA Framework.
+The Workgroup will conduct its work during the summer of 2022.
 Participants will receive an honorarium of $1,000 upon project completion.
-This opportunity is open all faculty who meet the stated requirements – it is not limited to faculty in the California Community Colleges.

 The IDEA Framework